LiquidGalaxy/lg-peruse-a-rue/README.md

 - `config['display']['zoom']` : street view zoom level (Integer 0-4)

 - `config['display']['mode']` : render mode ('html4', 'html5', 'webgl')

+##### Activities

+The touchscreen.activities key holds a list of other activities on the system.
+You can use this to send requests to http interfaces or navigate the page to another location.

+The format is:

+    {
+      "title"  : a string, the name of the activity "method" : a string, can be POST, GET, PUT, or location "url"    : the url to request or navigate to
+    }

+To send a blank request to an http interface, use 'POST', 'GET', or 'PUT' methods.
+To simply navigate the browser to another page, use the 'location' method.
+To disable the activities box entirely, set the key to null.

 ### Browser Interface